 Most notably, perhaps, it helped the young Belgian artist Jacques Brel launch his career, acquainting Parisian audiences with his throaty, rapturous vocal stylings and remarkably lyrical narratives.
 Later, the venue hosted a dreamy double-billing of Jacques Brel and Serge Gainsbourg.

 Georges Brassens, Juliette Greco, and Henri Salvador all debuted or gave legendary performances at this iconic nightclub, too.

 Location and Getting There

 Les Trois Baudets is located at 64 Boulevard de Clichy in the 18th arrondissement, not far from the seamy Pigalle area and its dance and sex clubs (including, of course, the legendary Moulin Rouge).

 Place Dalida in Montmartre: Homage to the Italian-Egyptian Songstress

 Last but not least in your self-guided tour of legendary spots for chanson in the French capital is Place Dalida, an unassuming but lovely square hidden away in a residential corner of the otherwise packed-with-tourists district of Montmartre.

 Named after the legendary Italian-Egyptian singer, who is lesser-known outside of France and Europe than fellow chanson performers such as Piaf and Brel, Place Dalida was inaugurated in 1997 near the singer's former house.
 She is buried nearby at the lovely Montmartre Cemetery, where dedicated fans can visit her tomb.

 Unfortunately, as you can see from *certain* areas on the statue that appear worn, not everyone has given the bust the respect it merits.
-In recent years, some have called to restore and protect it from vandals.
+In recent years, some have called for city officials to restore it and protect it from vandalism.